Aliveness: Training methods

 When the ancients practiced any type of martial art, sparring and drilling techniques were one and the same.
 Once a fight started, techniques flowed in sequence, six or seven at a time, never giving the opponent a chance to win.

-As for boxing, it is widely known that daily gym sparrings in Philadelphia, the 'middleweight capital of the world,' were often as tough as most professional fights.
+As for boxing, it is widely known that daily gym fights in Philadelphia, the 'middleweight capital of the world,' were often as tough as most professional fights.
 The dividends of this approach were that 'Philly warriors' fought with incredible determination and ability to absorb punishment.
 For that reason some boxers moved to Philadelphia, to spar hard and improve their skills in the toughest way.